Slicer/Slicer/Docs/user_guide/user_interface.md

 - **Slice orientation** displays allows you to choose the orientation for this slice view.
 - **Lightbox** to select a mosiac (a.k.a. contact sheet) view.
 Not all operations work in this mode and it may be removed in the future.
 - **Reformat** allows interactive manipulation of the slice orientation.
 - **Slice offset slider** allows slicing through the volume.
 Step size is set to the background volume's spacing by default but can be modified by clicking on "Spacing and field of view" button.
+The label next to the offset value (e.g., `S`, `L`, `A`, `IL`, `IRP`) reflects the slice normal direction.
+If the offset slider moved to the right then the slice moves in this normal direction.
+If the slice normal direction is not aligned with an axis then the label contains a combination of directions, with the order of axes reflecting the dominance of the axis.
+For example, if the plane normal points to anterior and slightly left then the label is `AL`, while if the plane normal mostly left and slightly anterior then the label is `LA`.
 - **Blending mode** specifies how foreground and background layers are mixed.
 - **Spacing and field of view** Spacing defines the increment for the slice offset slider.
 Field of view sets the zoom level for the slice.
 - **Rotate to volume plane** changes the orientation of the slice to match the closest acquisition orientation of the displayed volume.